Michigan Prisons

 The minimum age required to take the test at a Michigan Prison is 16 years old.

-Yes, Michigan Prisons require residency.
+Yes, Michigan prisons require residency.
 You can prove your residency at the testing center with a valid prison ID or other proof of residency.
 If you have more questions about proof of residency, please contact your local testing center to learn more.

 Some states allow people who don’t live there to take the GED® test and others don’t.
 You’ll need to check the residency requirement for the state that you’re interested to test in.